-We are an early commercial-stage company and have a limited commercial history, which may make it difficult to evaluate our current business and predict our future performance.
+We are an early commercial-stage company and have a limited commercial history, which may make it difficult to evaluate our current business and predict our future performance.\

 We are an early commercial-stage company and have a limited commercial history.
 Our limited commercial history may make it difficult to evaluate our current business and, especially when combined with the other risk factors listed in this section, makes predictions about our future success or viability subject to significant uncertainty.
-In particular, we have significantly increased our headcount through recent acquisitions of other businesses and the expansion of our sales, marketing and research and development teams, which has increased our operating costs in a manner not historically reflected in our unaudited consolidated financial statements, and in the long-term, plan to further increase headcount as we expand our operations.
+In particular, we have significantly increased our headcount through recent acquisitions of other businesses and the expansion of our sales, marketing and research and development teams, which has increased our operating costs in a manner not historically reflected in our unaudited consolidated financial statements.
 Because our business model has evolved over time, and combined with our recent acquisitions, this has impacted the composition and concentration of our revenues, which we expect to continue to change with any future acquisitions and further expansion of our operations.
 These changes, among others, may make it difficult to evaluate our current business, assess our future performance relative to prior performance and accurately predict our future performance.
 We have encountered in the past, and will continue to encounter in the future, risks and difficulties frequently experienced by early commercial-stage companies, including those associated with scaling up our infrastructure, increasing the size of our organization and integrating acquired businesses.
 If we do not address these risks successfully, or if our assumptions regarding these risks and uncertainties are incorrect or change over time, our results of operations could differ materially from our expectations and our business, financial condition and results of operations could be materially and adversely affected.

 We have incurred recurring net losses since we were formed and expect to incur losses in the future.
-We cannot be certain that we will achieve or sustain profitability.
+We cannot be certain that we will achieve or sustain profitability.\

 Since our inception, we have incurred recurring net losses.
-We incurred net losses of \$37.1 million and \$29.9 million, and used cash in operations of \$32.4 million and \$32.5 million for the three months ended March 31, 2023 and 2022, respectively.
-As of March 31, 2023, we had an accumulated deficit of \$385.8 million.
+We incurred net losses of \$188.6 million and \$93.9 million, and used cash in operations of \$95.4 million and \$90.3 million for the nine months ended September 30, 2023 and 2022, respectively.
+As of September 30, 2023, we had an accumulated deficit of \$537.3 million.
 We cannot predict if we will be profitable in the near future or at all.
 We expect that our losses will continue for the foreseeable future as we plan to invest significant additional funds toward the expansion of our commercial organization, research and development efforts and capital expenditures, among other things.
 Our recent acquisitions have increased our expenses and we expect that any future acquisitions of businesses, assets, products or technologies will further increase our expenses, which may result in additional losses.
-We also expect significant increases in our stock-based compensation expense in future periods, reflecting higher stock option valuations as a public company and the issuance of additional equity awards should we increase our headcount in future periods.
+We also expect significant increases in our stock-based compensation expense in future periods, reflecting higher stock option valuations as a public company and the issuance of additional equity awards.
 In addition, we incur significant legal, accounting and other expenses as a result of being a public company, especially as we no longer qualify as an emerging growth company and are therefore required to comply with additional disclosure and compliance requirements.
 These factors, among others, will make it hard for us to achieve and sustain profitability.
 We may also incur significant losses in the future for a number of other reasons, many of which are beyond our control, including the level of market acceptance of our products, the introduction of competitive products and technologies, our future product development efforts, our market penetration and our margins, as well as the other risks described below.